-A long established, northeast-based manufacturer of process equipment is benefiting from Camfil APC’s Handte EM Profi technology.
+A long-established, northeast-based manufacturer of process equipment is benefiting from Camfil APC’s Handte EM Profi technology.

 Camfil APC in Heywood, UK was approached by the company to recommend suitable mist extraction equipment with the proviso that it was easy to maintain.
 The Handte EM Profi model 1.8 with a capacity of 1800 m3/h was specified.
-The Handte EM Profi range of coolant mist control units incorporate a three-stage filtration system.
+The Handte EM Profi range of coolant mist control units incorporates a three-stage filtration system.
 Stages one and two are known as Demisters and are inserted at an angle to facilitate drainage of the collected coolant.
 The first Demister is a pre-filtration stage manufactured from stainless steel mesh and held in place by a robust 50mm header.
 The second Demister is a combination of stainless steel mesh and synthetic media held in place by a robust 100mm header.
 The combination of these two stages provides a very high degree of filtration efficiency.

-The final post filter is either an F9 or HEPA, depending on the application and all three filter stages are held in place with positive clamping technology to prevent by-pass of the filters.
+The final post filter is either an F9 or HEPA, depending on the application, and all three filter stages are held in place with positive clamping technology to prevent bypass of the filters.

 Filter gauges with ‘filter full’ indicators are fitted as standard and cover all three stages.